-If you don’t have Plaster of Paris on hand you can use baking powder mixed into your paint.
+If you don’t have Plaster of Paris on hand you can use baking soda mixed into your paint.

 Here’s a closer look at how what the paint looks like with the Plaster of Paris mixed into it.
 Don’t you love it??

-Remember to remove painter’s tape before the paint is dry!
+Remember to remove the painter’s tape before the paint is dry!